Savings .com.au

 How to compare secured car loan lenders and rates

-Interest rates and comparison rate
+Interest rate and comparison rate

 Loan term

+However, if the higher monthly repayments are a stretch, a longer-term loan with more, but lower, payments might suit you better.
 Ultimately, choosing the right loan term for you all comes down to your personal circumstances.

 Features